Valentinaga1/Valentinaga1/README.md

 - 🤔 &nbsp; Exploring new technologies.
 - 🎓 &nbsp; Software Engineering / Financial Engineering
+- 👯 Looking to collaborate on learning new technologies.
 - 🌱 &nbsp; Still learning about JavaScrip, React, Django
 - ✍️ &nbsp; I am interested in tech, markets, blockchain and cybersecurity.